aliroemhildt/aliroemhildt/README.md

 ⭑ Front End Engineering Certificate from [Turing School of Software & Design](https://frontend.turing.edu/)

-⭑ B.S. in Industrial and Systems Engineering & Design minor from the University of Minnesota
+⭑ B.S.
+Industrial and Systems Engineering & Design minor from the University of Minnesota

 ### Skills